 Peterborough Dog Bite Lawyer

 Dogs are considered to be man’s best friend.
 They console us, work for us, and act as our friends and companions.
 However, sometimes they also injure us, whether purposely or by accident.
 We have all heard of dogs that are great around some people but more aggressive around others.
-Peterborough law allows for people who have been injured by a dog or a dog bite to recover for injuries caused by a dog bite.
+Peterborough law allows for people who have been injured by a dog or a dog bite to recover compensation for injuries caused by a dog bite.

 The Dog Owner’s Liability Act